- Snow Removal Routes (PDF - 3.1MB)

-Emergency Management ultimately extends to each individual citizen in the community and to every business and community-based organization within the City of Kirkland.
-We believe that preparing for disasters is a community-wide responsibility, and it is the City’s policy to foster that philosophy at all levels.
+Emergency Management ultimately extends to each individual in the community and to every business and community-based organization within the City of Kirkland.
+We believe that preparing for disasters is a community-wide responsibility and it is the City’s intent to foster that philosophy at all levels.

-When an emergency turns into a disaster, that is, when local resources are overwhelmed, the City turns to regional, county and state level partners to manage the incident and to continue to provide for its citizenry.
+When an emergency turns into a disaster, that is, when local resources are overwhelmed, the City turns to regional, county, and state level partners to manage the incident and to continue to provide for the community.
 In the event of a major disaster, resources will be coordinated by personnel from the City and other local and/or state agencies that will assist with the response and recovery efforts.

-During disasters, the City will utilize an After-Hours Citizen information Line (425) 587-3637, the City's website, and social media to disseminate information pertaining to the emergency to the public.
+During disasters, the City will utilize an After-Hours Public information Line (425) 587-3637, the City's website, and social media to disseminate information pertaining to the emergency.

 Kirkland’s Office of Emergency Management is co-located with the Fire Department’s administrative offices on the upper level of City Hall at 123 5th Ave, Kirkland, WA 98033.